Emotional Well-being

 The jury remains out on an exact or all-encompassing definition, although among experts there’s an emerging consensus that several common factors co-exist, factors which collectively represent and illustrate what emotional well-being looks and feels like.

 I consider being well emotionally to be a way of life and a way of living, as opposed to an end point or specific achievement.
+There are degrees to which we can consider ourselves emotionally well and there are countless ways in which we can foster that state.

 Whilst feelings of discomfort, dis-ease, disharmony, discontentment, disruption, and distress are difficult to avoid altogether, their strength will be mediocre and their existence fleeting if our overall state of emotional well-being is robust.